ghl3m0n/FuckElon/README.md

  - Dont hide top bar when scrolling
  - Remove "new posts" button
  - Original blue bird color
+ -->

 ## Contributing
 If you have any suggestions or improvements, feel free to submit a pull request or open an issue.

 ## Contact
 For any questions or support, you can reach me on Twitter: [supercitron](https://x.com/supercitron).
+Don't try to reach my Telegram (I lost my account).

 ## Disclaimer
-This project is not affiliated with or endorsed by Twitter or Elon Musk.
+This project is not affiliated with or endorsed by Twitter (X) or Elon Musk.
 This is a personal project intended for fun and customization.
 No offense, Elon ;-)